Many families commonly aim to pass down wealth from generation to generation.

 It includes investing and building generational wealth to personal finance and college education.

-With this knowledge, you can provide your family with the resources they need to succeed financially.
+With this knowledge, you can give your family the financial resources to succeed.

 When you realize how crucial generational wealth is, you can start taking steps to build it up.